Portfolio Management

 44 / 45

-44) What is the primary purpose of creating an investment portfolio?
+44) What is the primary role of a robo-advisor in portfolio management?

 45 / 45